Aliases for PCSK2 Gene

 GeneCards Summary for PCSK2 Gene

 PCSK2 (Proprotein Convertase Subtilisin/Kexin Type 2) is a Protein Coding gene.
-Diseases associated with PCSK2 include hyperproinsulinemia and myocardial infarction.
-Among its related pathways are Biosynthesis of the N-glycan precursor (dolichol lipid-linked oligosaccharide, LLO) and transfer to a nascent protein and Peptide hormone metabolism.
-GO annotations related to this gene include serine-type endopeptidase activity and protein complex binding.
-An important paralog of this gene is PCSK1.
+Diseases associated with PCSK2 include Insulinoma and Wolfram Syndrome.
+Among its related pathways are Embryonic and Induced Pluripotent Stem Cell Differentiation Pathways and Lineage-specific Markers and Peptide hormone metabolism.
+Gene Ontology (GO) annotations related to this gene include endopeptidase activity.
+An important paralog of this gene is FURIN.

 Involved in the processing of hormone and other protein precursors at sites comprised of pairs of basic amino acid residues.
 Responsible for the release of glucagon from proglucagon in pancreatic A cells.